2i2c-org/docs/community-lead/billing/create-billing-account.md

       'Billing -> Billing Accounts User'.
 The full administrator role is preferred.
       ```
-   5. Enter the following user emails under 'New members': `yuvipanda@2i2c.org`,
-      `choldgraf@2i2c.org`.
-These are two of the folks at 2i2c who will
+   5. [Contact 2i2c support](../../support.md) to request the email addresses of the
-      help manage your project.
+      2i2c engineering staff who will manage your project.
+   6. Add those email addresses under 'New members'.
-   6. Click 'Save'.
+   7. Click 'Save'.
 This sends 2i2c staff an invitation to your billing account.

-   Let 2i2c staff know once you've completed this process, and they should be
-   able to get going!
+   The 2i2c team will confirm once they've accepted the invitation and can proceed with setup.

 #### Project-level access